Buzzindown/CGOL/README.md

 |Generation counter|

 ## Next Steps
-Making the website mobile friendly.
+- Making the website mobile friendly.
+- Dedicated generation stepping button.
+- Turning aging (colors) on or off.
+- Possible account system, to save previous designs\ and come back to them in the future.

 ## Sample gif